 Longwood never was finished!
 That’s right, the upper five levels of this mansion are still just bare wood.
 After falling into disrepair until the 1970s, it was acquired by the Pilgrimage Garden Club, who still manage the property.
 Today, the home is on the U.S. National Register of Historic Places, and is a National Historic Landmark.

 If you are breezing through Natchez and only have time to do one thing, make sure it’s a visit to Longwood mansion.
 This 87.7-acre estate is truly remarkable and out of the ordinary.
-In addition, they abide by strict mask requirements because of the pandemic so it’s a safe place to visit.
-Masks are currently required, and reservations are always recommended.
+Check on the current mask requirements before you go, and reservations are always recommended.

 Tour the cemeteries

 Natchez City Cemetery is filled with Catholics and Jews and Blacks and Confederates and Unionists and Spanish and French and prostitutes and untold other dead lie in state, buried beneath a jumble of rolling hills, weeping Spanish moss and marble monuments.
 Right next door to this grand collection of tombs is the Natchez National Cemetery, which honors those who served in the armed forces, as well as their family members.